samudassir/llm-fundamentals/README.md

 # LLM Fundamentals

+⭐ If you find this useful, starring the repo helps others find it.

 A hands-on course that builds intuition for how large language models work — from NumPy fundamentals all the way to a retrieval-augmented question-answering pipeline.
 It starts with four Python prerequisite notebooks covering NumPy, Matplotlib, and PyTorch, then moves through five AI phases.
 Each notebook motivates a concept by showing where the *previous* approach falls short, then implements the fix in runnable code.

 Everything is designed to run on a laptop (CPU or Apple Silicon / MPS).
 The notebooks build toward a capstone: an **AI Customer Support assistant** that summarizes tickets and answers questions grounded in a knowledge base.